Techcraft7/7Sharp/README.md

 All of that out of the way, here is another example
 ### Fibonacci
 ```
-a = 0.0; //double so we can go BIG
+a = 0.0; // double so we can go BIG
 b = 1.0;
 c = 0.0;
 loop (50) {